fbelzunc/github-test/myfolder/README.txt

-m,m.,This is a README.txt file
+jkjkljlm,m.,This is a README.txt file